“Why go to church?”

 The Rev. Lou Tiscione, Pastor of Weatherford Presbyterian Church (PCA)

-God Effectually Calls a dead person to life.
+The question is addressed to Christians, those who profess Jesus Christ as their Lord and Savior.
+Therefore, it is directed to those who have been born again by the Spirit of God.
+God ordains the salvation of His elect.
+First, He Effectually Calls a dead person to come to life.
 The effect of His call is Regeneration.
 All men are born dead in sin.
 God must raise a sinner from death to life.
-This is what Jesus meant by being born again, John 3.
-The result of regeneration is Conversion.
-God converts a sinner into a saint.
+This is what Jesus said is being born again, John 3.
+The result of regeneration is Conversion, an instantaneous event that begins a process.
+That is, God converts a sinner to a saint.
 In doing so, He gives two gifts.
-One is the gift of faith and the second is the gift of repentance.
-Both are exercised by those who receive them.
+One is the gift of faith and the second it the gift of repentance.
+Those gifts are exercised by those who receive them throughout their lives.
 The result of turning from sin and turning to Jesus is Justification.
 Justification is a legal term.
-God declares a sinner to be in right standing before Him only by the merit of Jesus Christ.
+God’s declares a sinner to be in right standing before Him only by the merit of Jesus Christ.
 The Spirit of God covers the sinner with the perfect life of Jesus Christ and transfers the sinner’s sin to Jesus.
-This is called double imputation.
+All this is called double imputation.
 After justification, God Adopts the sinner into His family.
 Those changed by God become heirs of His promise in Christ, namely heaven.
 Following adoption, God begins His work of Sanctification.
 Literally, as Justification covers the sinner with perfect righteousness, Sanctification is God’s action of making the sinner righteous from the inside out.
 In Sanctification, the sinner responds to God’s work in him.
 God promised to make us more and more like Christ.
 The end result of Sanctification is what is called Glorification.
 God promised to see us to glory.
 Every believer will be in glory in heaven.
 The comforting fact of glorification is that God sees us as already glorified.
 I would encourage you to read Romans 8:30 and notice that all of the verbs are in the past tense, even glorified.

-Christians, those made “new creations”, don’t go to church.
-Christians are the church with Christ as the Head.
+Christians, those made “new creations” don’t go to church.
+Christians are the church.
 The visible church, the one we see, is defined as those who profess faith in Jesus Christ and their children.
 A more accurate question is “why should I attend corporate worship?”

 Now we’re getting to the heart of the matter.
 God made everyone for worship.
 Men and woman will worship someone or something.
 To worship is to bow down to and serve the object of worship.
 The object of our worship is God.